 Files and downloads of interest:

-The following Fact Sheets and UHF Channels list have been updated for the new 2025 Class Licence.
-The download counts have therefore been reset to 0.
+The following Fact Sheets and UHF Channels list was updated for the new 2025 Class Licence, and the download counts were reset to 0.
+Some files were updated on 1st July 2026 to reflect the new CPI increase in penalties, but the download count was not reset.

 Links to websites of interest: